 In order to keep all of your work grouped together, new development requires creating a new branch.
 Here is what that workflow might look like:

-git pull --rebase # Rebase on top of new changes from `master`. git switch --create tutorial --track # Create a `tutorial` branch and track changes to it. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat between commits as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.
+git pull --rebase # Rebase on top of new changes from `main`. git switch --create tutorial # Create a `tutorial` branch. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.

-git switch tutorial # Switch to `tutorial` branch to resume work. git pull --rebase origin master # Rebase feature branch on top of changes from `master`. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat between commits as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.
+git switch tutorial # Switch to `tutorial` branch to resume work. git pull --rebase origin main # Rebase feature branch on top of `main` changes. git commit # Commit changes -- Repeat until done. git rebase --interactive # Clean up your work -- Repeat as necessary. git push --force-with-lease # Safely push changes to the `tutorial` branch.

 git rebase --interactive uses the